davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-04-kona-diaries-2015-day-8-valleys-and-mountains.md

 Ah, it was a red Jeep containing the same people who we saw earlier in the day!
 Bloody clueless I tell you.

 The drive down was actually much easier than the drive up.
 I think on the way up you worry more about what the drive down will be like.
-When you drive down it'sridiculously easy.
+When you drive down it's ridiculously easy.
 You just need to know how to drive.
 Unfortunately some people I believe do not.

 After getting back to the visitors centre we bought a couple of drinks and stayed around a while for the light to darken further and to listen and watch a stargazing 'lecture' from a chap with a really smart laser pointer thingy that he would shine up and show us different stars.